Menu

 4 T4 N0-2 M0

-Determining stage allows mesothelioma doctors to provide patients with an accurate prognosis.
-Typically, patients diagnosed with mesothelioma in stage 1 and stage 2 have better survival rates than those diagnosed in stage 3 or stage 4 cancer.
+Identifying the stage allows mesothelioma doctors to provide patients with a more accurate prognosis.
+Typically, patients diagnosed with mesothelioma in stage 1 and stage 2 have better survival rates than those diagnosed in stage 3 or stage 4.

 The TNM system helps doctors assess mesothelioma prognosis.
 However, additional patient characteristics may impact prognosis and mesothelioma life expectancy.